Neko920/old-site/\|Philosophy.md

 Aside from the horde of theological concerns this brings up, if we process this, we realize that this is a lot like the questions of philosophy.
 Philosophy is mainly concerned with answering questions, which is why science was originally natural philosophy before evolving into science.
 A big question of both theology and philosophy is “does a god exist?”.

 The next line takes a swerve in that it basically parodies the idea that everything is nothing in that “black is white”.
 It could be seen as a jab at Nihilists.
-But, alas, we’ll just have to leave that question to the philosophers.
+But alas, we’ll just have to leave that question to the philosophers.